SIMPATICOProject/SimpaticoUPMServer/README.md

 `Test_Main_UPM_Server.py`: contains 9 tests encompassing all functionalities of the main server.

 -- Note for the use of tokens for AAC[https://github.com/SIMPATICOProject/aac]: The first test expects a valid token to be validated by the AAC.
 We are using the test environment provided by FBK, but this can be changed in the `configurations.txt` file.
-To test this function, you will need to generate a token using the console token generation also provided by FBK.
+To test this function, you will need to generate a token using the console token generation also provided by FBK and edit the above file adding the token in the required parameter.

 ### TCP tests: